 The tool gives you insights into the entire state of the SERPs, not just organic or paid results.
 That’s why it’s great for the total search concept; you can measure your whole digital performance in the same place rather than looking at organic visibility on one tool and ads impression share on another.

-If you’re keen to learn more about how Serpr can help you achieve total search dominance, please get in touch today.
+If you’re keen to learn more about how Luminr can help you achieve total search dominance, please get in touch today.